aem-design/aemdesign-aem-support/README.md

 For ease of build and installation the following profiles are provided:

- * ``deploymentpackage`` - activates packaging of aemdesign-aem-core-deploy
+ * ``deploymentpackage`` - activates packaging of aemdesign-aem-support-deploy
  * ``installdeploymentpackage`` - installs the deploy package/bundle to an existing AEM author instance

 You can use helper script for ease of local deployment

-* ``deploy-local`` - deploy aemdesign-aem-core-deploy package to your local AEM instance running on port 4502
+* ``deploy-local`` - deploy aemdesign-aem-support-deploy package to your local AEM instance running on port 4502
-* ``deploy-local-publish`` - deploy aemdesign-aem-core-deploy package to your local AEM instance running on port 4503
+* ``deploy-local-publish`` - deploy aemdesign-aem-support-deploy package to your local AEM instance running on port 4503

 ### UberJar